 Photo Credit: David Walter Banks

-Margaret Wilkerson Sexton: born and raised in New Orleans, studied creative writing at Dartmouth College and law at UC Berkeley.
-Her most recent novel, The Revisioners, won an NAACP Image Award for Outstanding Literary Work and was a national bestseller as well as a New York Times Notable Book of the Year.
+Margaret Wilkerson Sexton was born and raised in New Orleans, and studied creative writing at Dartmouth College and law at UC Berkeley.
+Her most recent novel, The Revisioners, won an NAACP Image Award for Outstanding Literary Work, was a California Book Award finalist, and was a national bestseller as well as a New York Times Notable Book of the Year.
 Her debut novel, A Kind of Freedom, was long-listed for the National Book Award and the Northern California Book Award, won the Crook’s Corner Book Prize, and was the recipient of the First Novelist Award from the Black Caucus of the American Library Association.
+Her work has been published in The Paris Review; O, The Oprah Magazine; The New York Times Book Review; and other publications.
 She lives in Oakland with her family. https://margaretwilkersonsexton.com/

 Photo Credit: Melissa Schmidt